 Terrorist groups continue to plan attacks and have the capacity and intent to carry out these attacks at anytime and anywhere in the country.
-You should be particularly vigilant during holiday periods such as Easter, Christmas, New Year, Nyepi (Balinese New Year, in March) and Independence Day (17 August).
+You should be particularly vigilant during holiday periods such as Easter, Christmas, New Year, Nyepi (Balinese New Year, 21 March) and Independence Day (17 August).
 On 3 January 2015 the US Embassy warned of a potential threat against US associated hotels and banks in Surabaya.
 You should be particularly vigilant in these areas.
 See Terrorism.

 You should exercise caution when travelling to Aceh, Central Sulawesi Province (especially Palu, Poso and Tentena), Maluku Province (especially Ambon), Papua and West Papua Province due to potential for violence or violent conflict.

 Clashes in late July 2014, resulted in the death of security service personnel and civilians in the Lanny Jaya regency of Papua province.
 If you’re travelling in the region you should exercise extreme caution.

 Following the abduction of a British national in the Aceh region of Northern Sumatra in June 2013, you should exercise caution in the area.
 While the risk of abduction is not high, you should be aware that 1 French and 5 Chinese nationals were abducted in separate incidents in 2008.
 See Local travel